-Handmade, indie, ethical, sustainable, eco-friendly… call-it-what-you-want-ism, the once offshoot field has come a long way from its humble beginnings.
-Beginning in 2007, Leeds-based Antiform, are perhaps one of those earlier pioneers who – if you’ll permit me to steal cringe-worthy fashion language – dared to mix sustainability and fashion within the same sentence.
+Beginning in 2007, Leeds-based Antiform are one of the earlier clothing labels who – to steal cringe-worthy fashion language – dared to mix sustainability and fashion in the same sentence.

 Antiform roots itself in sustainability, why is ethical practice important today?

-LH: Ethical practice has always been important but today it is critical that we start to really engage in ethical practice across our supply chains.
-It’s not about making token gestures, rather putting garment workers and their lives, aspirations and needs before profit.
+LH: Ethical practice has always been important but today it’s critical that we really engage in ethical practice across our supply chains.
+It’s not about making token gestures – rather putting garment workers and their lives, aspirations and needs before profit.
 It is also about respecting the natural resources around us.
-We are living in times of climate and resource challenges and as fashion designers or brands we need to be aware of how our actions effect the environment.
+We are living in times of climate and resource challenges and, as fashion designers or brands, we need to be aware of how our actions affect the environment.

-LH: Designing with a team, as we do at Antiform, completely changes the way our clothing is created.
+LH: Designing with a team completely changes the way our clothing is created.
 We always start with the materials available for the season, followed by working closely with the skills of our producers.
 It is never the other way around!
 Our design decisions are shaped by the nature of the reclaimed textiles we discover and skills of the people who will make the items.
 The design process is therefore incredibly collaborative and reflects the diversity of our team and also values the knowledge of our local producers.

-Which part/parts of the process do you find the most challenging?
+Which parts do you find the most challenging?

-LH: I think one of my greatest challenges is that we really want to challenge the fast consumption patterns that many modern consumers are buying into.
+LH: One of my greatest challenges is that we really want to challenge the fast consumption patterns that many modern consumers are buying into.
 We want to slow down and make quality, durable clothing that will last season after season.
 This means we need to find retailers that also buy into our ethos to share this approach to buying clothing with their customers.

-Particularly related to the work for ReMade in Leeds, how does the community influence the process?
+Thinking about the work for ReMade in Leeds, how does the community influence your work?

-What, if any, kind of creative rituals, routines or eccentricities do you (or the team) have?
+What, if any, creative rituals, routines or eccentricities do you (or the team) have?

 RA: Rocket, feta and peppermint tea!
-Lizzie also has a seasonal catch phrase: “I’ve decided I’m not going to stress about it” – this state of zen is usually fairly short lived.
+Lizzie also has a seasonal catchphrase: “I’ve decided I’m not going to stress about it” but this state of zen is usually fairly short-lived.

 LH: Becky is right, I do always say I’m not going to stress!
 One of my favourite rituals is my regular trip to all of my suppliers to see what waste textiles they have.
 This is an incredibly sociable step in the design process.
 Relationships with suppliers have been built up over the years and I am now trusted to have free reign in the bins, warehouses and storerooms.
 They are now friends and allies in our quest to use up the waste materials and sometimes pull out such a gem of textiles it makes my week.

-LH: I think it has been a culmination of such a vast mix of life experience with a real passion for making good things well.
-As a fashion apprentice I was amazed by all the factories making clothes and bags in the east end of London and later as a fashion student I couldn’t resist using waste materials at any opportunity – including military scrap, car interiors and anything I could find to experiment with.
+LH: It’s been the culmination of a vast mix of life experiences and a real passion for making good things well.
+As a fashion apprentice, I was amazed by all the factories making clothes and bags in the east end of London.
+And later as a fashion student, I couldn’t resist using waste materials at any opportunity – including military scrap, car interiors, and anything I could find to experiment with.
 The turning point and beginning of Antiform was realising we had these unwanted materials and local skills available to make amazing fashion right here.

-RA: The turning point was probably moving down the road from the studio to be honest!
-I realised I wasn’t doing a lot with my time (I was an art student, I don’t know what that says…) and so I popped by head into the studio.
+RA: My turning point was probably moving down the road from the studio to be honest!
+I realised I wasn’t doing a lot with my time (I was an art student, I don’t know what that says) so I popped my head into the studio.
 It became a bit like a second home!